See You There - Gracie Ranan Interview

 I came back to the song 2 years later and asked a friend of mine to add a rap verse to make the BTS lyric references more evident, but other than a couple of words, I kept the original lyrics of the song.

-So many beautiful voices came together and the harmonies with so many different levels are beautiful to hear, how did you choose who to put where and how did you blend the harmonies?
+beautiful to hear, how did you choose who to put where and how did you blend

 I announced on my Twitter page for auditions and recruitment late March 2019.
 More than 300 people auditioned and I manually went through every single one of them to see if their voice would match the vibe and also to make sure the pitch and their voice is within the song’s range.